Detection at a constant probability of false alarm (PVLT)

 println("act_pfa = $act_pfa")

-Next, suppose that both detectors are deployed in the field and the noise power is 1 dB higher than expected.
-In this case, if we use the theoretical threshold, the resulting false alarm rate will be four times what we want.
+Next, let's assume that both detectors are deployed in the field and the noise power is 1 dB higher than expected.
+In this case, if we use a theoretical threshold, the resulting probability of a false alarm will be four times greater than we want.

 npower = db2pow(-9); # Assume 9dB SNR ratio